AFMC-MAJCOM/task-queue/README.md

     - Starts a job from a queue item
 - poll_all_status :: () -> Dict [(queue_item_id, QueueItemStage)]
     - Gets the status of all of the jobs and associated queue item IDs
+- delete_job :: queue_item_id -> ()
+    - Deletes a job from the specific workflow/process after the job completes and the queue is updated.

 ## Queue Worker Implementations